alexdmoss/alexos.dev/README.md

 - [ ] Harden nginx build
 - [ ] Move to Github so there's some proper stuff there
 - [ ] Not sure about placement of social links on blog post - make a bit more subtle?
-- [ ] Print the tags/categories somewhere on posts
+- [ ] Print the tags somewhere on posts
 - [ ] How about some tests?
 - [ ] Reclick on share button hides it
-- [x] Experiment with fonts
 - [ ] Hover effects equivalent for thumbs?
 - [ ] Auto-minify css/js
 - [ ] Accessibility testing